insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

     CEnclaveSim* ce = new CEnclaveSim(secs);
     void*   addr;

-    // `ce' is not checked against NULL, since it is not
+    // 'ce' is not checked against NULL, since it is not
     // allocated with new(std::no_throw).
     addr = se_virtual_alloc(NULL, (size_t)secs->size, MEM_COMMIT);
     if (addr == NULL) {